 All company timesheets and corrections must be stored for a minimum of two years.
 Projects associated with government contracts must be kept for an additional year (for a total of three years following final payment) for DCAA audit purposes.

 Tech Tip: Relying on cloud-based DCAA compliant timekeeping software is the safest way to ensure your timesheets will be kept and protected.
 Storing files on a local hard drive or in printed format is a higher risk of them being damaged, misplaced, or lost.

 Additional DCAA Timekeeping Requirements

 If you decide to implement a DCAA compliant time tracking system to assist in keeping your people and projects within these guidelines listed above, there are a few additional requirements:

-- Passwords & Personal Access - The software needs to require a unique password for every user to access and control their own timesheets; passwords must be updated every 6 months.
+- Passwords and Personal Access - The software needs to require a unique password for every user to access and control their own timesheets; passwords must be updated every six months.